grand-mother/grand/granddb/readme.md

     print(dm.get(file, "CCIN2P3"))

+In this case, only the specified repository is searched, and if the file is found it's copied into the incoming directory.
+If the file was already present in the incoming directory, it will be overwritten.

+Search can also be restricted to a directory in a specified repository (use the desired directory path as third argument).
+In that case, the path has not to be declared in the config.ini file.
+This allows you to retreive a "one time shot" file from a specific location.

+    dm.get(file, "CC", "/sps/trend/fleg/")

+This is also works with localdir (but in that case the file is not copied into the incoming directory, the path to the file is simply returned)

+    file = 'main.py'
+    dm.get(file, "localdir")
+    dm.get(file, "localdir","../venv/lib/python3.8/site-packages/pip/_internal/cli/")

+### The search function

-The search function will return the list of repositories/directories where a file can be found.
+The search function (not yet properly implemented) will return the list of repositories/directories where a file can be found.
+It will perform a search in the database.